leonardoaraujosantos/learning_ngspice/docs/spice_to_schematic.md

   - MOSFET/JFET: gate left, drain up, source down.
 - The rest of the nodes are laid out around these fixed points.

+#### Oscillator Bias/Tank Clustering

+For single-transistor groups with an LC-rich subgraph:
+- A "tank" cluster is inferred from L/C connectivity touching the transistor.
+- Tank nodes are placed to the right of the transistor frame.
+- Bias nodes (R/C network off base/gate) are pulled to the left.
+- Supply nodes are nudged above the frame to shorten VCC drops.

 #### Group Placement and Column Layout

 Connected components are laid out as separate groups:
 - Each group has padding and framing margins.
 - For 3+ groups, groups are placed into 2-3 columns to avoid overly tall images.

+#### Adaptive Spacing (Per Group)

+Spacing scales up with complexity:
+- More nodes, more reactive parts, or multiple transistors -> larger dx/dy.
+- Logic-like MOSFET chains split oversized BFS levels to avoid very tall layouts.

 #### Local Rails (Per Group)